ParaVerseGroup/ParaVerseGroup.github.io/README.md

 ### Documentation

-Before using the Akio theme, please read the attached documentation.
+Before using the Mria theme, please read the attached documentation.

 * * *